Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: Case Studies

 \subsection{Sensitivity to the Hyperparameters}

+Figure \ref{fig:hyperparameter_analysis} analyzes the impact of the different hyperparameters on the performance of the HITL-MGA approaches.
 As shown in Figure \ref{fig:varying_distinctive_threshold}, increasing $\tau$ from the proposed $15\%$ \cite{lombardiHumanintheloopMGAGenerate2025} to $75\%$ for the HITL-MGA baseline barely changes the outcomes.
 However, the alternatives generated for threshold values of $5\%$ and $95\%$ exhibit a larger spread and more unique alternatives.
 This behavior is due to the binary nature of the topology reconfiguration problem.
-Here, the switching variables in the MGA objective can only take values between zero and one.
 As the mean of the switching variables over all MGA-generated alternatives is usually close to zero or close to one for the highly congested case studies, $\delta$ \eqref{eq:HITLMGA_weights_lombardi_delta} is also close to zero or close to one.
 Only if the threshold comes close to these values does it significantly influence the results.
-Regarding diverse alternatives with continuous decision variables the V2 shows potential for further improvement, as the distribution of variable values should be more uniform than for binary variables.

 Another important hyperparameter is the ratio of the HITL-MGA objective parameters $a/b$.
-This ratio sets the trade-off between exploration and the incorporation of feedback in these approaches.
+This ratio sets the trade-off between exploration and the exploitation of feedback in these approaches.
 Figure \ref{fig:varying_ab_ratio} shows that increasing the $a/b$ ratio yields more unique topologies and slightly better best alternatives, with similar medians.
-When using the HITL-MGA approaches to generate alternatives for topology reconfiguration, a human operator enforce alignment with the provided ranking with small $a/b$ ratio if feedback is trusted, or preserve exploration if feedback is uncertain.

 When a human expert provides the HITL-MGA feedback, the number of alternatives should be limited to reduce complexity and time effort.
-Reducing the number of alternatives for the HITL-MGA V2 approach to ten alternatives with three top-ranked alternatives slightly worsens median performance, shown in Figure \ref{fig:varying_number_alternatives}.
+Reducing the number of alternatives for the HITL-MGA-MDy approach to ten alternatives with three top-ranked alternatives slightly worsens median performance, shown in Figure \ref{fig:varying_number_alternatives}.
 Also, the best- and worst-performing alternatives that were found in the base case in Figure \ref{fig:cumquadraticload_HITLMGA_comparison} are lost.
 Nevertheless, the approach still yields valuable alternatives.